atc-net/atc-hosting/README.md

 # BackgroundServiceBase`<T>`

-The `BackgroundServiceBase<T>` class serves as a base for background services that require enhanced features like custom logging, retries, and configurable service options.
+The `BackgroundServiceBase<T>` class serves as a base for continuous long running background services that require enhanced features like custom logging and configurable service options.
 It extends the ASP.NET Core's `BackgroundService` class, providing a more robust framework for handling background tasks.

 ## Features